MLPrivacy/graph_data/README.md

-We submit an updated artifact to Zenodo at [https://doi.org/10.5281/zenodo.14710401](https://doi.org/10.5281/zenodo.14710401), which updates all instances of the `torch.load()` function by setting the `weights_only` parameter to `False`.
+We thank the reviewer for the constructive feedback.
+We submit an improved artifact to Zenodo at [https://doi.org/10.5281/zenodo.14710401](https://doi.org/10.5281/zenodo.14710401), which updates all instances of the `torch.load()` function by setting the `weights_only` parameter to `False`.
 Additionally, we create the `run_utility-privacy.sh` script, which generates results stored in the `results.csv` file.
 These results correspond to the data presented in Table 3 of the paper, with a subset provided below.

 |Method | Dataset | $\varepsilon$  | $\varepsilon_h$ | Accuracy |